chetanbg1/cbg-microservice/README.md

       		as per Rest Architecture a restful web service should not keep a client state on server this restriction is called statelessness it is responsibility of the client to pass its context (headers)to server and then server can store this context to process client's further request eg - session is maintain by server , is identified by session identifier passed by the client

+ Caching
-     client may request same data multiple times, uses the concept of caching to minimize the server calls for repeated requests
+     client may request same data multiple times, uses the concept of caching to minimize the server calls for repeated requests there is spring cache abstraction in spring boot it acts as smart memory layer for our application

+     implement in app
+     add dependency like spring-boot-stater-cache
+     enable caching by adding annotation @EnableCaching to main class define cacheble operation using @Cacheble annotation to the methos whose result we want to be cache
+     @cacheEvict and @cachePut - to customize the cache behavior choose a cache provider (EhCache or Hezalcast) or use default concurrent map-based cache provided by spring

 API - Application - any software that has specific functionalit or purpose
       Interface - contract or protocol that dictate how to applications talk to each other using request and response